megamillions/PDF-Paranoia/README.md

 Add password in command line to every PDF in folder and subfolders.

-Designed for use with Al Sweigart's Automate the Boring Stuff with Python: Chapter 13.
+Inspired by Al Sweigart's Automate the Boring Stuff with Python: Chapter 13.